nixlang-wiki/nixlang-wiki/nix/completions.md

 }
 ```

-While `installShellCompletions` should be able to infer the completions types most of the time, it's more readable to explicitly
+While `installShellCompletions` should be able to infer the completions types most of the time, it's more readable to explicitly specify them.

 [^1]: Although adding completions for additonal shells could be easyly done.